"He hates crime, he hates due process. He apparently hates his vocal cords, too."

 - Dr. Claw in Inspector Gadget is one of the most well known examples.

-- Transformers Generation 1: A number of characters (typically Decepticons) speak like this, such as Kup, Thundercracker, Blitzwing, Scrapper, Bombshell, the Dinobots, and Megatron.
+- Transformers Generation 1: A number of characters (typically Decepticons) speak like this, such as Kup, Thundercracker, Blitzwing, Scrapper, Bombshell, and the Dinobots.
 Soundwave is another, more subtle example, since his voice actor (Frank Welker) uses his "Dr. Claw" voicenote , but it is played through a vocoder to give it a musical quality.

 - Homer Simpson (yes, that Homer Simpson) talks like this a lot in the Hungarian and French-Canadian dubs.